 What is Succession Planting:

-How to Prep the Vegetable Garden for Fall Plantings:
+How to Prep the Vegetable Garden for Fall Planting Guide:

-- Then plant your next plant.
+4. Then plant your next plant.
 You can use crop rotation techniques in this situation, but my simple method is as easy as; If it grew up then now grow down.
-It isn’t fool proof but it works pretty darn well for any beginner gardener.
+It isn’t foolproof but it works pretty darn well for any beginner gardener.

-- That’s literally it.
+5. That’s literally it.
 We will cover how to prep your beds at the end of the season to sit for the winter.
-You can use this same method though if you are thinking of do some winter crops with cold frames.
+You can use this same method though if you are thinking of doing some winter crops with cold frames.